FIRST – For the Inspiration and Recognition of Science and Technology

 FTC – FIRST Tech Challenge

-FTC is the next step of the FIRST robotics program, geared towards students grades 9-14, ages 14-18.
+FTC is the next step of the FIRST robotics program, geared towards students grades 7 through 9, ages 12 – 14.
 The same principles behind the program are still in place, just the medium for design has changed.
 Moving away from LEGO-based robots, FTC students use specially designed building materials.
 Working on these teams help develop problem-solving, organizational, and team-building skills.

 FRC – FIRST Robotics Challenge

 FRC combines the excitement of sports with the rigors of science and technology.
-These students (grades 9-12, ages 14-18) work together under strict guidelines, resources, and time limits to develop a working robot to compete against the world.
+These students (grades 9 through 12, ages 14 – 18) work together under strict guidelines, resources, and time limits to develop a working robot to compete against the world.
 With only 6 weeks to design, build, and test their robot, it’s as close to “real world” engineering that a student can get.

 According to recent independent study from Brandeis University, students who participate in FIRST programs are: